Gov. Kelly calls for vaccination surge to counter measles spread in southwest Kansas

 “Many haven’t heard of him,” Clifford said.
 “He’s viewed as the father of public health.”

-The governor said the first town in the United States to line up in 1955 for the polio vaccine was Protection, Kansas.
+And Kelly said the first town in the United States to line up in 1955 for the polio vaccine was Protection, Kansas.

 “Those families trusted science,” Kelly said.
 “They trusted one another.
-And, they took action to keep their children and their neighbors safe.
+And they took action to keep their children and their neighbors safe.
 They didn’t ask who the president was or who got credit.
 They just wanted to protect their kids in their community.
 We need that same kind of response now.”

 She said mothers, fathers, grandparents and other caregivers might have questions about the measles vaccine.
 Caution was a normal instinct, she said.